davishek7/Flask_Full_Featured_BlogApp/README.md

 2. On the virtual environment install required dependencies using the requirements file using the 'pipenv install -r requirements.txt'.

-3. Create the database tables using following command: Run a python interactive shell using 'pyhton' command on your terminal and run the following command.
+3. Create the database tables using following command: Run a python interactive shell using 'python' command on your terminal and run the following command.

 		>>> from flaskblogapp import create_app
 		>>> app = create_app()